 Action/Steps by Faculty:

 The faculty member observing or investigating an apparent violation of academic honesty meets with the student and shares the Oregon Coast Community College Academic Integrity Policy and Procedures.
-The faculty member explains to the student the procedures and penalties for violation of academic honesty.
-The faculty member provides the student an opportunity to explain the incident.
+The faculty member explains to the student the procedures and penalties for violation of academic honesty, and provides the student an opportunity to explain the incident.

 If, after initial investigation and conference with the student, the faculty member resolves the issue informally with the student and determines that there was no violation of academic honesty, the process is concluded and there is no need to complete the Academic Integrity Concern Form.
 If, after initial investigation and conference with the student, the faculty member finds that there has been some violation of academic honesty, the violation is documented, using the Academic Integrity Concern Form.

-The faculty member collects evidence by assembling all relevant documentary evidence and creating a paper trail of all that occurs after the alleged act of academic dishonesty.
+After the alleged act of academic dishonesty, the faculty member collects evidence by assembling all relevant documentary evidence and creating a paper trail of all that occurs.
 Often the evidence will include various samples of the student's work showing a radical disparity in style or ability.

 If the faculty member finds the student to have been dishonest, the faculty member may resolve the matter by determining an appropriate course of action, which may include an oral or written warning; or a grade of "F" or zero on an assignment, project, or examination; or a lower grade or grade of "F" or "No Pass" for the course.
-The completed Academic Integrity Concern Form is submitted to the Dean of Academics and Workforce.
+The completed Academic Integrity Concern Form is submitted to the Vice President Academic Affairs.

 In the event the faculty member's investigation is pending at the time course grades are due, the faculty member may elect to submit a mark of "I" (Incomplete), with the student informed in writing by the faculty the reason for the investigation and the incomplete mark via the Academic Integrity Concern form.